CtrlK

 Progressive Disclosure

-The content is reasonably structured with clear sections and a quick reference table, but it's a long monolithic file with no bundle files to offload detail into.
-The workflow details, pitfalls, and quick reference table could be split into separate files.
-The external link to Composio docs is helpful but the skill itself tries to contain everything inline.
+The content is reasonably structured with clear sections and a quick reference table, but it's quite long (~150 lines) with no bundle files to offload detail into.
+The workflow details, pitfalls, and the full reference table could be split into separate files.
+The single external link to Composio docs is appropriate but insufficient for the volume of inline content.

 2 / 3